drycc/workflow/src/installing-workflow/configuring-object-storage.md

 If you are using AWS S3 and your Kubernetes nodes are configured with appropriate [IAM][aws-iam] API keys via InstanceRoles, you do not need to create API credentials.
 Do, however, validate that the InstanceRole has appropriate permissions to the configured buckets!

-### Step 3: Add Drycc Repo

-If you haven't already added the Helm repo, do so with `helm repo add drycc oci://registry.drycc.cc/charts`

-### Step 4: Configure Workflow Chart
+### Step 3: Configure Workflow Chart

 Operators should configure object storage by editing the Helm values file before running `helm install`.
 To do so:

-* Fetch the Helm values by running `helm inspect values drycc/workflow > values.yaml`
+* Fetch the Helm values by running `helm inspect values oci://registry.drycc.cc/charts/workflow > values.yaml`
 * Update the `global/storage` parameter to reference the platform you are using, e.g. `s3`, `azure`, `gcs`, or `swift`
 * Find the corresponding section for your storage type and provide appropriate values including region, bucket names, and access credentials.
 * Save your changes.